derruba2000/miniApp/README.md

 http://derruba2000.github.io/miniApp

-This project is configured for travis CI check please .travis.yml file
+This project is configured for travis CI check please .travis.yml file and the respective jobs at https://travis-ci.org/derruba2000/miniApp